• Home

 Mid-tine and front-tine:

-Mid-tine and front-tine tillers are more powerful than cultivators but less powerful than rear-tine tillers.
+Mid-tine and front-tine tillers are more powerful than cultivators but less potent than rear-tine tillers.
 They’re designed to be easily maneuverable, which can be helpful when tilling narrow rows.
 The tines are in front of the tiller’s wheels with front-tine tillers, while tines on mid-tine tillers can be found directly beneath the engine.

-Front-tine recommended: Toro Tiller Front Tine 21″ 163cc Briggs & Stratton Gas
+Front-tine recommended: Toro Tiller Front Tine 21″ 163cc Briggs & Stratton Gas.

 Mid-tine recommended: Honda 2.4HP 21In Mid-Tine Tiller